Greater Reykjavik Area with 60% of population

 Population figures are approximate and based on 2024–2025 data.
 Services in smaller towns may vary seasonally.

-Each with distinct character and attractions
+Each with its own towns and attractions

-Small villages with basic services and warm hospitality
+Small villages with basic services

 Cities and Towns by Region